TomasHubelbauer/is4a-leaderboard/README.md

 385 will become 380 instead of 390.
 The fix is probably to calculate as it is now but then add `Math.pow(10, magnitude - 1)` at the end.
 That should be enough to fix it.

+### Add star milestones in addition to position milestones we already have

+Display probably as two columns side by side?